-Expand and develop the entertainment precinct, explore opportunities for additional accommodation sites near the Park entry, realign the Beach House fence to accommodate additional parking and install parking at the end of the newly create cul-desac.
+Expand and develop the entertainment precinct, explore opportunities for additional accommodation sites near the Park entry, upgrade entry gate infrastructure.

 The area defined as Precinct 3 features a mixture of cabins and tented sites, between Eagleray Road and Perch Place, with additional access from Groper Drive.
 A cottage is also located in the precinct, as well as a BBQ and waste bin storage.